galsh17/097200-Deep-Learning-Course-Final-Project-Adaptive-Depth-Sampling/README.md

 To read about the goal of this project and the algorithm please refer to project's handout pdf.
 This repository contains all the code needed to reproduce the results in the final project handout.

-UNet architecture is copied from https://github.com/milesial/Pytorch-UNet/tree/master/unet
+UNet architecture for PyTorch is copied from https://github.com/milesial/Pytorch-UNet/tree/master/unet